BenOvermyer/benovermyer.com/content/kb/books.md

 description: "All the books I've read"
 ---

 I was inspired to do this by [this "Library" page](http://tilde.town/~dustin/wiki/library).
 This is a list of all books I've read.
-I'm just starting with 2019 for my sanity, but maybe in the future I'll go back and slowly fill in previous years.
+I started doing this in 2019, so previous years are not included.

 ## 2020